Skip to main content

 Administrators can update a template’s name, description, or tags without modifying the template content.

-1. Navigate to the Manage Templates
+1. Navigate to the Manage Templates page

 2. Find the template you want to update